Complying with Data Handling Requirements in Cloud Storage Systems: Introduction

-Supporting powerful \dhrs{} enables these clients to dictate adequate treatment of their data and thus allows cloud storage operators to break into new markets.
-Additionally, it empowers operators to efficiently handle the differences in regulations \cite{catteddu_assessment_2009} (e.g., data protection and privacy).
+Supporting \dhrs{} enables these clients to dictate adequate treatment of their data and thus allows cloud storage operators to enter new markets.
+Additionally, it empowers operators to efficiently handle differences in regulations \cite{catteddu_assessment_2009} (e.g., data protection).
 Although the demand for \dhrs{} is widely acknowledged, practical support is still severely limited \cite{henze_cloudannotations_2013,wuechner_compliance-preserving_2013,intel_holding_2012}.
-Related work primarily focuses on enforcing \dhr{}s while processing data \cite{betge-brezetz_end-to-end_2013,itani_paas_2009,espling_modeling_2014}, limits itself to location requirements \cite{peterson_data-sovereignty_2011,watson_lost_2012}, or treats the storage system as a black box and tries to enforce \dhr{}s at a coarse granularity from the outside \cite{wuechner_compliance-preserving_2013,papagiannis_cloudfilter_2012,spillner_nubisave_2013}.
-Practical solutions for enforcing arbitrary \dhr{}s when storing data in cloud storage systems are still missing -- a situation that is disadvantageous to both the clients and operators of cloud storage systems.
+Related work primarily focuses on \dhr{}s while processing data \cite{betge-brezetz_end-to-end_2013,itani_paas_2009,espling_modeling_2014}, limits itself to location requirements \cite{peterson_data-sovereignty_2011,watson_lost_2012}, or treats the storage system as a black box and tries to coarsely enforce \dhr{}s from the outside \cite{wuechner_compliance-preserving_2013,papagiannis_cloudfilter_2012,spillner_nubisave_2013}.
+Practical solutions for supporting arbitrary \dhr{}s when storing data in cloud storage systems are still missing -- a situation that is disadvantageous to clients and operators of cloud storage systems.

-\paragraph{Our contributions.} In this paper, we present \name{}, a general key-value based cloud storage system that offers rich and practical support for \dhrs{} to overcome current compliance limitations.
+\textbf{Our contributions.} In this paper, we present \name{}, a general key-value based cloud storage system that offers rich and practical support for \dhrs{} to overcome current compliance limitations.
 Our core idea is to add one layer of indirection, which flexibly and efficiently routes data to storage nodes according to the imposed \dhrs{}.
-We demonstrate this approach along classical key-value stores, while our approach also generalizes to more advanced storage systems such as Google's Spanner \cite{corbett_spanner_2012}, Clustrix \cite{clustrix} and VoltDB \cite{stonebraker_voltdb_2013}, which are widely used in real-world deployments.
+We demonstrate this approach along classical key-value stores, while our approach also generalizes to more advanced storage systems.
 Specifically, we make the following contributions:

 \begin{enumerate} \item We comprehensively \emph{analyze} \dhrs{} and the challenges they impose on cloud storage systems.
 Our analysis shows that a wide range of \dhrs{} exist, which clients and operators of cloud storage systems have to address.